vorachaitya/MemeKart/Readme.md

+#### Problem Statement
 - Many meme lovers like a meme so much that they are excited and eager to buy that meme and claim to be the owner of that meme.
+But there are hadly any platforms,wherein they can buy memes and be the owner.

+#### Our Solution
-- Thus to help those meme lovers,we have created a decentralised platform-**DeMemeify** they can mint a NFT(Non-Fungible Token) for thier lined meme just by paying a nominal fee.
+- Thus to help those meme lovers,we have created a decentralised platform-**MemeKart** where they can mint a NFT(Non-Fungible Token) for thier liked meme just by paying a nominal fee.
 - After this,thier meme becomes unique.
 Also,the meme would become immutable and be availabe on the peers of the blockchain network thus ensuring high security.
 Now,they can easily showcase being the owner of that meme in front of other people and brag themselves.

-IPFS stands for the InterPlanetary File System.
-It is a distributed, peer to peer network, for storing and sharing files, websites, applications, etc

-What is a **_Non-Fungible Token_**?
-Fungible means to be the same or interchangeable eg. Eth is fungible.
-With this in mind, NFTs are unique; each one is different.
-Every single token has unique characteristics and values.
-They are all distinguishable from one another and are not interchangeable eg Unique Art.

 #### Features